Friday Afternoon Seminar

 1. Reachability problem for 3-dimensional VASSes - complexity

-(in between Ackermann and NL-hard)
+(in between Ackermann and PSpace-hard)

 3. Length of the shortest covering run for VASS - parametrized complexity